Blog – Posted on Monday, Jun 01

 Brandon Stanton’s photo interview series “Humans of New York” initially became famous on Facebook for capturing everyday lives.
 This utterly heartwarming (and heart-wrenching) volume compiles multiple stories into a book you can hold.
 In Humans of New York, interviewees bare their souls to Brandon as they pose for his camera, creating a meaningful reminder of our shared and enduring humanity.

-49. The Element: How Finding Your Passion Changes Everything by Ken Robinson with Lou Aronica
+49. The Element by Ken Robinson with Lou Aronica

 50. Eating Animals by Jonathan Safran Foer